chonkcheto/fish-network-docs-testing/fish-network-whitepaper.md

 *   Secondary Metrics:&#x20;

     * % of Fish Schools that return 1x capital to investors
-    * Number of successful liquidity events and $ amount of the distributions
+    * Number of successful liquidity events and $ amount of distributions
     * % of startups with a subsequent success signal (ex.
 Series A raised, revenue milestones achieved)

 #### 11.5 Competitive Landscape

 Direct Competitors: